DenisseDuque/Metacrafters/ERC20_Contract/README.md

-# Project Title: Custom ERC20 Token Contract
+# Project Title: Degen Token (ERC-20)

-This is a custom Ethereum ERC20 token contract that extends the functionality of the OpenZeppelin ERC20 base contract.
+This is a Solidity smart contract for Degen Token that extends the functionality of the OpenZeppelin ERC20 standard with ownership functionality.

 ## Description

-This project provides a custom Ethereum ERC20 token contract that is built on top of the OpenZeppelin ERC20 base contract.
-It allows the creation, minting, and transfer of custom tokens.
+This is a Solidity smart contract for the Degen Token that allows for minting, burning, and transferring of tokens.
+Its also possible to chceck token balance and redeem in-game items.

 ## Getting Started

 ### Installing

-* Simply deploy the code via Remix or Hardhat
+* Simply deploy the code via Remix or Hardhat using Metamask

 ### Executing program

+If using Remix:
+1. Connect to Metamask Wallet
-1. Deploy the ERC20Contract smart contract
+2. Deploy the DegenToken smart contract
-2. Initialize the contract with the desired token name, symbol, and an initial supply.
-3. Interact with the contract through its functions, such as minting, burning,  and transfering tokens
+3. Interact with its functions, such as minting, burning, and transfering tokens.
+4. Redeem in-game items using the redeemItems function
+5. Change ownership using the various ownership functions

 ## Authors
 @Denisse Duque